 If you want to use a different mapping, map your keys to the

-<Plug>(SnippetComplete) mapping target _before_ sourcing the script (e.g. in
+<Plug>(SnippetComplete...) mapping targets _before_ sourcing the script (e.g.

-For example, to use CTRL-X <Tab>, use this:
+For example, to use CTRL-X <Tab> as the completion trigger, define this:

 imap <C-x><Tab> <Plug>(SnippetComplete)

 There exist multiple snippet systems that extend the built-in abbreviations

 with support for filetype-specific and more complex expansions, like allowing